Explore

 Safety Protocols: How to Respond to Weather Tornado Warnings

-In light of these recent events, emergency management officials are reminding the public of the essential steps to take when a weather tornado warning is issued.
+During a tornado warning, people should immediately take shelter in an interior room or basement.
 The first priority is to seek shelter immediately.
 The safest place is a basement or an underground storm cellar.
-If those are not available, moving to an interior room on the lowest floor of a sturdy building—such as a closet or bathroom—away from windows is the best alternative.
+If those are not available, moving to an interior room on the lowest floor of a sturdy building-such as a closet or bathroom-away from windows is the best alternative.

 Furthermore, the importance of redundancy in receiving weather alerts cannot be overstated.
 Relying on a single source, such as a outdoor siren, is often insufficient, especially during high-wind events where sound may not travel well.
 Experts recommend a combination of NOAA weather radios, mobile apps with push notifications, and local news broadcasts.
 Being prepared with a "go-bag" and a pre-determined family communication plan can save vital seconds during a fast-moving tornado event.